dimantha1234/pipedream/quickstart.md

 }
 ```

-Save, load the Pipedrem UI, and click **RUN NOW**.
+Next save your changes and go to the terminal where you ran `pd dev` **— follow the CLI prompts to select a connected account for Github (or connect a new one)**.
+Then load the Pipedrem UI, and click **RUN NOW**.
 You component should emit 30 issues.

 ## Dedupe the events

 In the RSS example, we deduped the emitted events based on the `unique` strategy.
 The limitation of the uniique strategy is that it will only maintain uniqueness for 100 items.
 Since Github issues have incresing numeric IDs, we can use the `greatest` strategy to filter for new issues.

-To use this strategy, we first have to deeclare it.
+To use this strategy, we first have to declare it.

 ```javascript
 dedupe: "greatest".
 ```

 Then, we need to pass the numeric ID for each issue to `this.$emit()`.
-We can also add a summary and a timestamp (based date/time  when the issue was created).
+We can also add a summary and a timestamp (based on the date/time when the issue was created).
 Note: when you add a timestamp, Pipedream will automatically emit events from oldest to newest.

 ```javascript
 response.data.forEach(issue => {